rwexler/rwexler.github.io/_posts/2019-01-28-compiling-lammps-on-koehr.markdown

 That's all she wrote!
 Of course, I executed make in parallel as `make -j 48 <Makefile suffix>`.
 Next, I'm going to test this recipe on other DoD computers.

 P.S.
-It is necessary to load the modules `fftw3/intel/3.3.5` and `compiler/intelmpi/18.0.1.163` prior to running LAMMPS.
+It is necessary to load the modules `costinit`, `fftw3/intel/3.3.5`, and `compiler/intelmpi/18.0.1.163` prior to running LAMMPS.
 I added two lines in my `.bashrc` to take care of this.
+This can also be done in your PBS script.